13nenad/thesis/README.txt

     numOfSomSplits

 Instructions:
-You must have a training set called "TrainingSet.csv" and a testing set called "TestingSet.csv".
+You must have a training set called "TrainingSet.csv" and a testing set called "TestingSet.csv" which lives in the data folder.
-You must specify the directory string on line 65 of where these 2 files live.
-You must also have a folder called "KNN Results" inside this same directory.
 Then you just run the Run.py file and follow the prompts.
 For the first prompt enter the digit which corresponds to the method number.
-After completion, it will output a txt file in the KNN Results folder.
+After completion, it will output a txt file into the results folder.
 The name of the file should give an idea about which method and the parameters used.

 Note: The last prompt will ask whether you want your device to be put to sleep after your method is run.